Dress up a can of tuna and make Spicy Tuna Roll Bowls! These light and healthy yet protein-packed bowls pack a flavor PUNCH!

 - Lemon juice

-Add 1/4 cup of the spicy mayo (or more or less depending on how saucy/creamy you like your spicy tuna salad) to a can of tuna that’s been drained then flaked into a bowl.
+Add your desired amount of spicy mayo to a can of tuna that’s been drained then flaked into a bowl.
 I like to leave the tuna in bigger flakes vs mashing it finely.

 Ingredients